 Previous productions have included 'These Shining Lives', 'Macbeth', DNA' by Dennis Kelly and 'Pat and Margaret' by Victoria Wood.
 In addition, we host GCSE and A-level drama performance evenings and hold an annual Drama Competition.

-Ensemble Drama Club is open to pupils in Years 7 and 9.
+Ensemble Drama Club is open to pupils in Years 7, 8 and 9.
 This is an after-school drama club designed to develop pupils’ acting ability through skill-based workshops and also to enhance their performance skills through participation in whole-school productions.
-Most recently, in our devised production of ‘The Raft’ in 2016 and for this year, in our production of ‘Our Country’s Good’.
+Most recently, in our productions of 'Our Country's Good' and ‘The Raft’.

 Epic Drama Club is open to pupils in Years 9 –13.
 Pupils have the opportunity to devise their own performances, experiment with different dramatic styles and techniques and hone their performing skills.
-After the critical acclaim received for our performance of ‘The Raft’, which was shortlisted for consideration for the National Student Drama Festival in 2016, we are now tackling the A Level text ‘Our Country’s Good’.
+Pupils have taken lead roles and received critical acclaim for performances of ‘The Raft’ and 'Our Country's Good'.

 Drama Fun is a lunchtime club for Years 7 and 8, where pupils can play drama games, explore scripted extracts and produce improvisations.